 There are 6 biobanks at the Jewish General Hospital.
 Each biobank collects samples of one or more specific tumor types or therapies.

-- Central Biobank (gastro intestinal, head and neck, lung cancers)
+- Central Biobank (gastro intestinal, head and neck cancers)

 - Breast Cancer Biobank